 If you decide to remove a tree on private property, you will have to incur the cost yourself.
 There may be removal permits required — check with your municipality.
 We recommend hiring an arborist certified by the International Society of Arboriculture for any tree work.
 For a list of certified arborists in your area, visit www.isaontario.com or call 1-888-463-2316.

-In both the City of Toronto and York Region, infested trees that are located on the city-owned property in front of homes will be removed by municipal/regional forestry staff and replaced at no cost to homeowners.
+In many municipalities, infested trees that are located on the city-owned property in front of homes will be removed by municipal/regional forestry staff and replaced at no cost to homeowners.

 We encourage everyone who has space to plant new trees to replace those that have been or will be lost to EAB.
 Even if you haven't personally lost a tree to EAB, planting new trees can help maintain the overall urban forest canopy.

 Landscape Ontario Growers' Group, in partnership with the Agricultural Adaptation Council have produced a series of fact sheets on over two dozen trees that can be planted as an alternative to ash trees.
 For a complete details on each tree, visit http://www.landscapeontario.com/trees-for-urban-landscapes

 For more resources and information, and to become an EAB Ambassador, visit www.yourleaf.org/emerald-ash-borer